Wound Care Center

 A typical wound should show some sign of recovery within a week after the

-staff and patient working together to devise an optimal recovery plan.
+medical staff and patient working together to devise an optimal recovery plan.

 Wound care treatment plans may include: